wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Track down vulnerable applications
 ==================================

-Of the many software packages installed on your environment's computers, which ones have known vulnerabilities that might impact your security posture?
+Of the many software packages installed on your environment computers, which ones have known vulnerabilities that might impact your security posture?
 Wazuh helps you answer this question with the ``syscollector`` and ``vulnerability-detector`` modules.